 I’m interested in learning more about the sources you teach from, where can I find out more?

 Please see the ‘Manuals’ section of our Useful Links page.

 I’m a VHCA member interested in buying some equipment, do you have any recommended products?

-Please speak to one of the instructors or visit the ‘Suppliers’ section of our Useful Links page.
+Please speak to one of the instructors or check our Gear Guide.